Okay. Roll up your sleeves!

 Part A covers Hospital and Facility costs.

-Part B requires a monthly premium to be paid.
+Part B requires a monthly premium to be paid for most people.

 You have to "opt in" to Part B. You generally will not be automatically signed up.